 What Others Have to Say about the Experience of Birthing their Drum

-“A deeply transformative process (as all births are) and reflective of my own birth story and the the births of my children.
-I laughed, l cried, l held space for others.
-I struggled with anger, fear and self doubt during the transition.
+“A deeply transformative process (as all births are) and reflective of my own birth story and the births of my children.
+I laughed, l cried, l held space for others… struggled with anger, fear, and self doubt during the transition.
 I really leant into those spaces and sharp edges and came away today with a deeper knowledge and a deeper knowing of myself…..and a beautiful drum!”

 “This process beautifully mimicked each of my birth experiences!
 From my birth through to my 2 boys!
-It’s was a journey but one with so much love, pride and excitement!”
+It was a journey but one with so much love, pride and excitement!”

-Katherine is a naturopath, herbalist, shamanic womancrafter and mother to her 4 crazy wildings who are her greatest teachers.
+A naturopath, herbalist, shamanic womancrafter and mother to her 4 crazy wildings who are her greatest teachers.
 Katherine has always been drawn to the inner stories that a person weaves from the moment of conception until the present time and how that impact who and how they are in the world.
-Katherine intertwines the medicine of her drum throughout clinical practice as a naturopath as well as whilst facilitating regular full moon circles.
+She intertwines the medicine of her drum throughout clinical practice as a naturopath as well as whilst facilitating regular full moon circles.

-Nicki has always been drawn to energetic medicine/healing, especially drum medicine.
-She is a grass roots herbalist, naturopath and mumma to 3 amazing children.
-Nicki birthed her first drum 13 years ago, just after the birth of her first daughter.
-She found it was both a powerful and life changing experience.
-Nicki works with her drum both in clinic and with her family; to raise the body’s vital force to assist in healing and supporting wellbeing.
-Nicki completed a mentoring program for young girls called ‘Journey of Young Women’ created by the amazing Katherine Krueger and has been facilitating maiden circles on her country property for a number of years.
+A grass roots herbalist, naturopath, and mumma to 3 amazing children, Nicki has always been drawn to energetic medicine/healing, especially drum medicine.
+Birthed her first drum 13 years ago, just after the birth of her first daughter, she found out it was both a powerful and life-changing experience.
+She works with her drum both in clinic and with her family; to raise the body’s vital force to assist in healing and supporting wellbeing.
+Completed a mentoring program for young girls called ‘Journey of Young Women’ created by the amazing Katherine Krueger, she has been facilitating maiden circles on her country property for a number of years.

-$550 including materials needed to make your drum, morning tea and afternoon tea.
-Please BYO lunch
+Payment includes materials needed to make your drum, as well as morning and afternoon tea on both days.

 What To Bring